nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

 {% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop with the NRL API.
 This project is being developed using an agile methodology, so iterative updates to content will be added on a regular basis." %}

-{% include note.html content="Starting from release 2.0.0-beta, all list items and their sub-lists are considered &quot;general changes&quot; unless otherwise stated. " %}
+{% include note.html content="Starting from release 2.0.0-beta, all items are considered “general changes” unless otherwise stated." %}

+## 2.2.1-beta <!-- ?
+TODO -->

+- Add clarification about use of `versionId` to [Supersede interaction page](api_interaction_supersede.html)
+- Update ODS code and endpoint requirements guidance
+- Remove SSP prefix from example DocumentReferences
+- Update guidance on constructing SSP URLs and percent-encoding for document retrieval
+- Expand glossary of terms
+- Miscellaneous copy-edits

 ## 2.2.0-beta
  - Renamed metadata 'Record class' to 'Record category'